SHIP HEALTHCARE logo

 Implementation of Next-Generation Executive Training

-Implementation of Next-Generation Executive Training Targeting personnel from group companies who are considered candidates for next-generation executive talent, the training aims to elevate their perspectives, viewpoints, and insights to a level equal to that of executives, rather than just field leaders.
-Over the past six years, 295 individuals have participated in this training.
+Implementation of Next-Generation Executive Training Targeting personnel from Group companies who are considered candidates for next-generation executive talent, the training aims to elevate their perspectives, viewpoints and insights to a level equal to that of executives.
+Over the past seven years, 295 individuals have participated in this training.
+In fact, executives are produced from the training and development of next-generation leaders are held in Group companies

 ©Copyright 2009-2025 SHIP HEALTHCARE HOLDINGS, INC. All rights reserved.